sljzdqd/cse258-assignment-2/README.md

 4. Generate X vector by count vector from sklearn.
 5. Fit X vector and labels into logistic regression.
 6. Use class_weight='balanced' and get accuract 0.88.

+## baseline v1

+1. Build new balanced train, dev and test data.
+The ratio between positive and negative sample is 1:1.
+2. Fit the new data into logistic regression model.
+3. The accuracy is 0.85.